Ask Slashdot: How Can I Prove My ISP Slows Certain Traffic? - Slashdot

 In addition, Netflix automatically adjusts the video resolution depending upon the bandwidth of the connection.

 Use the Netflix app speed test...
-(Score:5, Informative)
+(Score:4, Informative)

 Re: (Score:2)